Network Link Conditioner

 - Click “Use for Development”

-Now you'll have access to the Developer section of the Settings app, where you'll find the Network Link Conditioner (just don't forget to turn it off after you're done testing!).
+Now you’ll have access to the Developer section of the Settings app.
+You can enable and configure the Network Link Conditioner on your iOS device under Settings > Developer > Networking.
+(Just remember to turn it off after you’re done testing!).